querycert/qcert/README.md

 ## About

-This is the source code for Q\*cert, a framework for the development and verification of query compilers.
+This is the source code for Q\*cert, a framework for the development and verification of data-centric languages.
 It supports a rich data model and includes an extensive compilation pipeline 'out of the box'.

 Q\*cert is built using the Coq proof assistant (https://coq.inria.fr).
 A significant subset of the provided compilation pipeline has been mechanically checked for correctness.

 ## Prerequisites